-I’ve been spending the past two weeks preparing my talk for the 2013 Apologetics Canada Conference.
-I’m a visual person with nine years of art school, so when someone asks me to create a new talk, it’s really a matter of creating video and imagery that drive the message home.
-It’s definitely time consuming.
-This year’s talk will be on the distinction between evidence and artifacts (both at crime scenes and in the pages of scripture).
 In every crime scene I’ve ever worked, both evidence and artifacts were present; it’s my job to separate one from the other.
 Did the murderer cause this blood smear, or was it caused by the paramedic who responded before me and tried to resuscitate the victim?
 Some smears may be evidence I can use to reconstruct the struggle, others may simply be artifacts that are completely unrelated to the crime.
+The evidence matters, the artifacts are inconsequential.

 The “evidence” of scripture also contains unrelated “artifacts”.
-Bart Ehrman makes a living by pointing out the number of textual variations (artifacts) in the New Testament.
+Bart Ehrman, for example, has drawn attention to the number of textual variations (artifacts) in the New Testament.
 In Misquoting Jesus, Ehrman describes his own descent from faith:

 “There was an obvious problem, however, with the claim that the Bible was verbally inspired – down to its very words.
 As we learned at Moody in one of the first courses in the curriculum, we don’t actually have the original writings of the New Testament.
 What we have are copies of these writings, made years later, in most cases, many years later.
 Moreover, none of these copies is completely accurate, since the scribes who produced them inadvertently and/or intentionally changed them in places.
 All scribes did this.
 So rather than actually having the inspired words of the autographs (i.e., the originals) of the Bible, what we have are the error-ridden copies of the autographs… Not only do we not have the originals, we don’t have the first copies of the originals.
 We don’t even have copies of the copies of the originals, or copies of the copies of the copies of the originals.
 What we have are copies made later – much later.
 In most instances, they are copies made many centuries later.
 And these copies all differ from one another, in many thousands of places… The Bible began to appear to me as a very human book.
 Just as human scribes had copied, and changed, the texts of scripture, so too had human authors originally written the texts of scripture.
 This was a human book from beginning to end.”